 What if I need more money?

-If you have a special circumstance that changed your financial situation and you need more money, we do have an appeal process.
-Appeal forms are available starting the fifth week of the fall semester.
-Students with extreme circumstances, such as death of a parent or spouse, are welcome to discuss their financial situation with a financial aid counselor on a walk-in basis.
-Students are allowed one appeal per academic career.
+If you have a special circumstance that changed your financial situation and you need additional assistance, we have an appeal process that will take your special circumstances into consideration.
+Appeal forms are usually available the beginning of the fall semester.
+Students with extreme circumstances, such as death of a parent or spouse, are welcome to discuss their financial situation with a financial aid counselor on a walk-in basis during normal walk-in hours.

 Scholarships offer another funding option.
-On- and off-campus scholarship listings are posted online in the Scholarships section and in the hallway outside of Bayramian Hall 140 as well as inside the Financial Aid & Scholarship Department in Bayramian Hall 130.
-To apply for on-campus scholarships, complete the STARS Online scholarship application.
-If you need assistance looking for scholarships throughout the year, visit Bayramian Hall 130.
+On- and off-campus flagship scholarship opportunities are posted online in the Scholarships section, in the hallway outside of Bayramian Hall 140, on the Financial Aid & Scholarship Department’s Facebook page, as well as inside the Scholarship Office in Bayramian Hall 130.
+To apply for on-campus scholarships, you must first complete a general application (profile) on the myMatador Scholarships portal.
+Once you submit your general application, you will receive a list of opportunities you may apply to.
+If you need assistance looking for scholarships throughout the year, visit the Scholarship Office in Bayramian Hall 130.

 Where do I go for budgeting help?

 Living on a budget is not always a simple thing, but it is an important life skill that will make a difference in your future.
-For additional information, visit the Money Management section under Resources.
+For additional information, visit the "Financial Literacy" section under Resources.

 How do I apply for a Stafford or PLUS loan?